Spring Cleaning Your Restaurant’s Profitability

 Ahh, spring.
 It’s a great feeling when you see outdoor dining spaces opening at local Twin Cities restaurants in the spring.
 Patios are getting swept, tables and chairs are receiving a power wash, and sun umbrellas are popping up along sidewalks.
 Preparation is also happening inside as management and staff enter spring cleaning mode.
 Don't let the momentum stop there!

 At CSI Accounting & Payroll, we've worked with restaurants for more than 50 years.
 We know what efficient, profitable restaurants have in common.
 We believe that spring cleanup should also happen in your accounting and operations - especially if you haven't been working with a professional.
 After you've tackled your annual taxes, now's the time to:

 - Carve out more time to work on profitability rather than being swept up in daily activities

 1. Eliminate Unnecessary Expenses

 Now’s the chance to dig into your monthly financial reports to trim a bit of fat, so to speak.
+Little expenses may not be necessary and compound over time.
+That small service or subscription that you took a chance on six months ago may not have panned out.
+Are you still paying for it out of habit?
 Looking at a list of your expenses, ask yourself the following questions for each line item.

-Is the expense necessary to run my business?
+- Is the expense necessary to run my business?

-Is the expense necessary to maintain or increase customer service?
+- Is the expense necessary to maintain or increase customer service?

-Little expenses (that may not be necessary) compound over time.
-That small service or subscription that you took a chance on six month ago may not have panned out.
-Are you still paying for it out of habit?
 Take a look at your expenses with fresh eyes.
 Maybe the needs of your restaurant have even changed a bit.
 Be honest about what is necessary and what provides value for your business, your employees, and your customers.